freddiehaddad/msccjson/README.md

 ## Known Issues

-Some files in the `msbuild.log` output do not contain the full path.
-To address this, the entire directory tree `source-directory` is recursively explored searching for all files with an extension matching `source-extension`.
-They are added to an internal KV store to use as a lookup table when generating the final entry for the `compile_commands.json` file.
+Some commands in the `msbuild.log` output do not include the full path to the source file.
+To address this, the entire directory tree `source-directory` is recursively explored, and all files are added to an internal KV store that gets used as a lookup table when generating `compile_commands.json` entries.
 However, it's possible that multiple files with the same name can exist in different directories.
 In this case, it is unknown which directory is correct.
-Thus the entry is explicitly left out in the generated output.
+Thus, the entry is explicitly left out in the generated output.

-Consider the following scenario:
+Consider the following scenario illustrating the problem of not knowing which `widget.cpp` is being referenced:

 ```console
 .